This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Gili Trawangan

-Gili T comes to life after sundown, especially the east coast where most of the bars are located.
+Gili T comes to life after sundown, especially on the East Coast where most of the bars are located.
 The “party strip” serves up all kinds of entertainment and music, so you can keep it going into the early hours.
-The west coast, also called the “sunset side”, is where you can kick back and enjoy the sunset in a more relaxed atmosphere.

 Gili Trawangan got its name from the word Terowongan which means “tunnel” in Indonesian, as the island has a cave tunnel constructed by the Japanese during WWII.